Knowledge Base Sections ▾

 Why OpenRouter is cheaper than direct APIs, but still expensive

 OpenRouter acts as an aggregator-marketplace.
-It connects to the APIs of dozens of providers (Anthropic, OpenAI, Cohere, Together, Fireworks, Groq, DeepSeek, Mistral) and exposes their models in a unified format – an OpenAI-compatible chat/completions endpoint.
-The user makes a request specifying a particular model, OpenRouter routes the request to the desired provider, receives the response, and returns it to the user.
+It connects to the APIs of dozens of providers (Anthropic, OpenAI, Cohere, Together, Fireworks, Groq, DeepSeek, Mistral) and presents their models in a unified format — an OpenAI-compatible chat/completions endpoint.
+The user makes a request with a specific model, OpenRouter routes the request to the correct provider, receives the response, and returns it to the user.

-Where the discount relative to direct API comes from.
-First, OpenRouter enters into wholesale contracts with providers and gets enterprise prices that are lower than public ones.
-Second, for some models, OpenRouter has multiple providers (e.g., Llama 3.3 70B is available via Together, Fireworks, and Groq) and routes to the cheapest one.
-Third, in the marketplace, there are special "free tier" models subsidized by providers in exchange for visibility.
+Where does the discount relative to direct API come from?
+Firstly, OpenRouter enters into wholesale contracts with providers and obtains enterprise prices that are lower than public ones.
+Secondly, for some models, OpenRouter has multiple providers (e.g., Llama 3.3 70B is available through Together, Fireworks, and Groq) and routes to the cheapest.
+Thirdly, the marketplace has special 'free tier' models subsidized by providers in exchange for visibility.

-But architecturally, OpenRouter remains an intermediary between corporate data centers and the user.
-Each request goes through a chain: user → OpenRouter (routing and billing) → provider (Anthropic / OpenAI / Together / etc.) → provider's data center (GPU infrastructure with its OPEX).
-There is a markup at each link.
-And the heaviest link is the last one: GPU clusters in commercial data centers with their economics of rent, cooling, electricity, and employee salaries.
+However, from an architectural perspective, OpenRouter remains an intermediary between corporate data centers and the user.
+Each request passes through a chain: user → OpenRouter (routing and billing) → provider (Anthropic / OpenAI / Together / etc.) → provider's data center (GPU infrastructure with its OPEX).
+There's a markup at each link.
+And the heaviest link is the last one: GPU clusters in commercial data centers with their own economics of rent, cooling, electricity, and employee salaries.

 - Llama 3.3 70B (via Together or Fireworks): $0.50—0.80/1M